and Radon Mitigation

 Radon Testing

-Radon is a naturally occurring, colorless, and odorless gas that can pose serious health risks over time.
+Radon is a naturally occurring, colorless, and odorless radioactive gas that can pose serious health risks over time.
 Long-term exposure to elevated radon levels has been linked to lung cancer and is the leading cause of lung cancer among non-smokers.
-I use a state-of-the-art continuous radon monitor with Bluetooth technology to provide accurate, professional testing and reliable results.
-If elevated levels are identified, effective mitigation solutions are available to reduce radon concentrations and help protect your home and family.
-I hold a NRPP (National Radon Proficiency Program) certification and licensed by the State of Colorado to perform radon testing.
+Professional radon testing is the only way to determine if radon levels are elevated in a home.

 Infrared Imaging